-3. Membership numbers do not include adult education, untitagency, and home school and private school special education services.

-4. For schools with utilization percentage in red, refer to Portatial Capacity Solutions table for this region.
+3. Membership numbers do not include adult education, private school special education, home schooled, multi-agency, and special education centers. - 4.
+For schools with utilization percentage in red, refer to Potential Capacity Solutions table for this region.

-5. Numbers highlighted in yelloware current and future design capacity after a renovation or capacity enhancement.
+- 5. Numbers highlighted in yellow are future design capacity and projected capacity utilization percentages after a renovation or capacity enhancement.
 6. Pre-construction program capacity is used for schools currently in construction.
+For a list of schools in construction, refer to Potential Capacity Solutions table for this region.

-7. To view information pertaining to membership, facilities, and capacity, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/membershipbands.
+To view information pertaining to Capacity and Membership, Facilities and Sites, and Pyramid and Special Programs, please visit the FCPS Facility and Membership Dashboard at www.fcps.edu/membershipdashboards.